theopn/dotfiles/README.md

 ~/dotfiles/dotfiles-util.sh delete_backup # Optional
 ```

-If you are on Linux machine and has dependencies needed for i3 WM setup:
+If you are on Linux machine and has all the dependencies needed for i3 WM setup:

 ```bash
 ~/dotfiles/dotfiles-util.sh i3_install